 Arena: Absolutely.
 Before using a PLM system, engineers and product teams did not have an easy way to search or find out whether they had an existing part.
 So they often created new part numbers each time because searching for a specific part was difficult.
 And in their old system, they might have had 50 resistors, capacitors, or screws that are all referencing the same manufacturer’s part number.
 So teams that needed, say 10 screws for each using assembly, would purchase based on a given part number—not realizing that several other internal part numbers referenced the same manufacturer’s part number.

 Customer: So what’s the ultimate advantage of using well-defined attributes?

 Arena: We would say the big reason is the more metadata (or part characteristics) you use to define your product, the easier it is to find, sort, analyze, and reuse parts.

 It enhances your capacity for complex searches.
 If you want to search for all components that have a 0603 footprint or a +/- 5% tolerance.
 The more information you provide about your items, the easier it is to find them.

 If you accurately define attributes like product line, then you can slice the analytics by that attribute.
 And ultimately, you could leverage that attribute information in reports or Arena Analytics, to gain maximum benefit as you review the KPIs.

-To learn more about how Arena Solutions can help you manage parts, products, and other related processes, click here.
+To learn more about how Arena can help you manage parts, products, and other related processes, click here.